Introduction to Ecological Trajectory Analysis (ETA)

 :

-x <- defineTrajectories(d, sites, surveys)
+x <- defineTrajectories(d, entities, surveys)

 Note that surveys

-may be omitted, and in this case site
+may be omitted, and in this case

-list) of class trajectories
+an object (a list) of class trajectories

-that contains all the
+that contains all

-information for analysis:
+the information for analysis:

 class(x)